MichaelCaditz/CoolBlue/README.md

 # CoolBlue
-Windows desktop (WPF) program for personal financial bookkeeping.
-I am addressing deficiencies in Quicken, C# VS.net.
+Windows desktop (WPF) program for personal-entrepreneur-small business financial bookkeeping.
+Double-entry

+Powerful multi-currency capabilities.
+Designed in Canada with both Canadian and US Dollar accounts in mind, however could be used with any currency as "home" currency.
+Each account can be assigned its own currency.
+Transactions involving accounts of distinct currencies are autmoatically adjusted for the currency of each account, according to the specified exchange rate at the time of the transaction (not at the time of reporting).

+Written in C# VS.net.
 MSSQL 2017 DB.
+Can be SQL Express, or a full SQL version hosted on-site.